 Respiratory specimens will be collected from those patients eligible for the study and as per routine clinical practice.
-Only study sites where laboratory confirmation is done by RT-PCR are eligible to participate to the study.
+Only study sites where laboratory confirmation is done by RT-PCR or another RMA amplification system with similar sensitivity are eligible to participate to the study.
 Nasopharyngeal or oropharyngeal swabs are recommended.